bridgelessqiu/AntiCoordination---AAAI/README.md

     * power_10000, gnp_10000, small_world_10000 (random networks)
     * astroph, deezer, google_plus (real networks)

+## Examples

 To run self essential dynamics (SE) from a randomly generated initial configuration:
-1. cd heuristics/
+1. `cd heuristics/`
-2. ./se_convergence network_type network_name
+2. `./se_convergence network_type network_name`

+For example:
-    Example: to run the SE dynamics on the gnp network of size 10,000:
+- to run the SE dynamics on the gnp network of size 10,000: `./se_convergence random gnp_10000`
-             ./se_convergence random gnp_10000

-             to run the SE dynamics on the astroph network:
+- to run the SE dynamics on the astroph network: `./se_convergence real astroph`
-             ./se_convergence real astroph

 To run self non-essential (SN) dynamics from a randomly generated initial configuration:
 1. cd heuristics/